finbourne/lusid-sdk-python-preview/sdk/docs/AllocationsApi.md

     # Create an instance of the API class
     api_instance = lusid.AllocationsApi(api_client)
     as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the allocation.
 Defaults to return the latest version of the allocation if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing allocations from a previous call to list allocations.
 This value is returned from the previous call.
-If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) sort_by = ['sort_by_example'] # list[str] | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\" (optional) start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Expression to filter the result set.
+If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request. (optional) sort_by = ['sort_by_example'] # list[str] | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\" (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Allocations\" domain to decorate onto each allocation.
 These take the format {domain}/{scope}/{code} e.g. \"Allocations/system/Name\". (optional)

     try:
         # [EARLY ACCESS] ListAllocations: List Allocations
-        api_response = api_instance.list_allocations(as_at=as_at, page=page, sort_by=sort_by, start=start, limit=limit, filter=filter, property_keys=property_keys)
+        api_response = api_instance.list_allocations(as_at=as_at, page=page, sort_by=sort_by, limit=limit, filter=filter, property_keys=property_keys)
         pprint(api_response)
     except ApiException as e:
         print("Exception when calling AllocationsApi->list_allocations: %s\n" % e)